tudelft3d/website/_posts/2016-09-19-ijgis-most-read.md

 * **Biljecki F** (2016): A scientometric analysis of selected GIScience journals. *International Journal of Geographical Information Science*, 30(7): 1302-1335.<br>
 [doi:10.1080/13658816.2015.1130831](http://dx.doi.org/10.1080/13658816.2015.1130831)

-The most read papers will be presented at the AAG Annual Meeting 2017 in Boston, USA.
+The most read papers will be presented at the [Association of American Geographers (AAG)](http://www.aag.org) Annual Meeting 2017 in Boston, USA.
-IJGIS is the flagship journal of geographical information science, with the first issue published in 1989 (for other relevant journals in the field, feel free to have a look at our [curated list of GIScience journals]({{ site.baseurl }}/journals/)).
+IJGIS is the flagship journal of geographical information science, with the first issue published in 1987 (for other relevant journals in the field, feel free to have a look at our [curated list of GIScience journals]({{ site.baseurl }}/journals/)).

 We thank the readers for their interest, and we remain committed in carrying out [research]({{ site.baseurl }}/projects/) of high relevance to the GIScience community.
 For our other recently published work please see [our list of publications]({{ site.baseurl }}/pubs/).
 You are welcome to follow us at [our blog]({{ site.baseurl }}/news/) or [Twitter](https://twitter.com/tudelft3d).